ysmood/nisp/readme.md

     })
 };

-// Here we can write async code a async way. var expressions = ["+", ["download"], ["download"]];
+// Here we can write async code a sync way. var expressions = ["+", ["download"], ["download"]];

 nisp(expressions, sandbox).then(function (out) {
-    console.log(out) // => 2
+    // It will take about 1 seconds to log out. console.log(out) // => 2
 });
 ```